microsoft/pxt/common-docs/blocks/custom.md

 If you plan to reuse those blocks further, you might consider turning them into an [extension](/extensions).

+## Default custom.ts

+When ``custom.ts`` is created, it contains some default code for blocks as a placeholders for you to start with.
-## Depending on your language the default custom.ts looks something like this
+Depending on your language the default ``custom.ts`` looks something like this:

 ```typescript